mitbailey/MMC/README.md

 - Stanford Research Systems SR810 Lock-In Amplifier
 - Stanford Research Systems SR860 Lock-In Amplifier
 - Keithley Instruments KI6485 Picoammeter (RS-232)

-## In Progress
-- McPherson 747
-- ThorLabs KST201 K-Cube

-### **_NOTICE FOR KCUBE USERS_**:
-**The following one-time steps should be taken to enable proper KST201 homing and solve KST101/KST201 maximum range movement issues:**
-1).
-Connect the KST201 to your PC.
-2).
-Run the ThorLabs Kinesis GUI software.
-3).
-Move and Home the KST201.
-The MMC Software can now be used as usual.

 # Troubleshooting
 ### Issue 1: